Contemplating today's Gospel

 Indeed, we tell you this, on the word of the Lord, that we who are alive, who are left until the coming of the Lord, will surely not precede those who have fallen asleep.
 For the Lord himself, with a word of command, with the voice of an archangel and with the trumpet of God, will come down from heaven, and the dead in Christ will rise first.
 Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air.
 Thus we shall always be with the Lord.
 Therefore, console one another with these words.

-Fr, Anastasio URQUIZA Fernández MCIU (Monterrey, Mexico)Today, we are invited to mull over the purpose of our existence; it is a word of caution from the Good God concerning our final destination; let us not, therefore, play with our life. «The kingdom of heaven will be like ten virgins who took their lamps and went out to meet the bridegroom» (Mt 25:1).
-The eventual end of each person will be contingent on the path he picks out; death is a consequence of the life -sensible or imprudent- that we have carried on in this world.
-Foolish girls are those who having heard Jesus' message have not put it into practice.
-Sensible girls, instead, are those that have applied it to their lives and, therefore, are now able to be present at the wedding feast in the Kingdom.
+Fr.
+Anastasio URQUIZA Fernández MCIU (Monterrey, Mexico)Today, we are invited to mull over the purpose of our existence; it is a warning from God about our ultimate end; let's not, therefore, play with life.
+"The kingdom of heaven will be like ten virgins who took their lamps and went out to meet the bridegroom” (Mt 25:1).
+The end of each person will depend on the path chosen; death is a consequence of the life —wise or foolish— that has been led in this world.
+The, foolish ones are those who have heard Jesus' message but have not put it into practice.
+The wise ones, on the other hand, are those who have incorporated it into their lives —that's why they enter at the wedding feast of the Kingdom.

-The parable is a very serious forewarning. «Stay awake, for you know neither the day nor the hour» (Mt 25:13).
-Do not ever let the lamps of faith go out, for any moment could be your last.
+The parable is a very serious wake-up call.
+“Stay awake, for you know neither the day nor the hour" (Mt 25:13).
+Never let the lamp of faith go out, because any moment could be the last.
 The Kingdom is already here.
-Kindle the lamps with the oil of faith, of fraternity and of mutual charity.
-Our hearts, full of light, will allow us to enjoy the true fulfillment here and now.
-Those who live around us every day will also be enlightened and will experience the delight of the company of the long-awaited Bridegroom.
-Jesus requests us to never be short of this oil in our lamps.
+Light your lamps with the oil of faith, fraternity, and mutual charity.
+Our hearts, full of light, will allow us to experience true joy here and now.
+Those around us will also be enlightened and will know the joy of the presence of the long-awaited Bridegroom.
+Jesus asks us to always have that oil in our lamps.

-This is why, the Second Vatican Council, that selects from the Bible the images of the Church, brings up this comparison of the bridegroom and the bride, by proclaiming it with these words: «The Church is also described as the spotless spouse of the spotless Lamb, whom Christ "loved and for whom he delivered Himself up that He might sanctify her", whom He united to Himself by an unbreakable covenant, and whom He unceasingly "nourishes and cherishes" and whom, once purified, He willed to be cleansed and joined to Himself, subject to Him in love and fidelity».
+Thus, the Second Vatican Council, choosing from the Bible the images of the Church, refers to this comparison of the bridegroom and the bride in these words: “[The Church] is described as the spotless spouse of the spotless Lamb, whom Christ ‘loved and for whom He delivered Himself up that He might sanctify her’, whom He unites to Himself by an unbreakable covenant, and whom He unceasingly ‘nourishes and cherishes’, and whom, once purified, He willed to be cleansed and joined to Himself, subject to Him in love and fidelity....”
+(Lumen Gentium, 6).